 The City understands how important the transit services are for our community and have taken new precautions to continue.

-In addition, the following precautions have been implemented:
+In addition, the following precautions will remain in place:

 - 40-Ride Passes are to be returned into the fare box by the rider when presented.